hngu/leetcode/0028_implement_strstr().md

 ## Solution

+An easier way to think about it is creating a sliding window until you find the needle in the haystack.
+Complexity of that is `O(m * n)` where `m` is the length of the needle and `n` is the length of the haystack.

 My solution:
 - First, if the needle has zero length, return 0
 - Then have a pointer for each string